thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 **NOTE:** Not every change to a props or state value will result in an update to the DOM hierarchy.
 When it comes to component classes, it depends on the `ReactElement` object that's returned from its `render()` function.

 With the React Developers Tools, you can finally see that a **component** is an instance of either a React component class or an HTML tag.
-And, a component hierarchy is made up of a root component with possible children, grandchildren, etc. You can confirm this by rendering a second component hierarchy for the **Hello world** application using the same root component class.
-Start by adding another application container to the `app/assets/index.html` file.
+And, a component hierarchy is made up of a root component with possible children, grandchildren, etc. You can confirm this by rendering a second component hierarchy for the **Hello world** user interface using the same root component class.
+Start by adding another user interface container to the `app/assets/index.html` file.

 ```html
 <!DOCTYPE html>